palantir/k8s-spark-scheduler/README.md

 ```sh
 kubectl apply -f examples/extender.yml
 ```
-This will create a new service account, a cluster binding for permissions, a config map and a deployment, all under namespace `kube-system`.
+This will create a new service account, a cluster binding for permissions, a config map and a deployment, all under namespace `spark`.
 It is worth noting that this example sets up the new scheduler with a super user.

 Refer to [Spark's website](https://spark.apache.org/docs/2.3.0/running-on-kubernetes.html) for documentation on running Spark with Kubernetes.
 To schedule a spark application using spark-scheduler, you must apply the following metadata to driver and executor pods.
 ### driver: